Nash Motors: Development of the Ajax

 For the 1925 model year, Nash introduced the entry-level marque Ajax.
 The Ajax was produced in the newly acquired Mitchell Motor Car Company plant in Racine, Wisconsin.
 Mitchell was the manufacturer of Mitchell-brand automobiles between 1903 and 1923.
 Sales of Ajax automobiles, while quite respectable, were disappointing.
 It was believed that the same car would sell better if it were called a Nash.
-Thus the Ajax became the "Nash Light Six" in June 1926 and sales did improve, just as expected.
+Thus, the Ajax became the "Nash Light Six" in June 1926, and sales improved as expected.

 In an unusual move, Nash Motors offered all Ajax owners a kit to "convert" their Ajax into a Nash Light Six.
 This kit, supplied at no charge, included a set of new hubcaps, a radiator badge, and all other parts necessary to change the identity of an Ajax into that of a Nash Light Six.
 This was done to protect Ajax owners from the inevitable drop in resale value when the Ajax marque was discontinued.
-In this way Nash Motors showed the high value they placed upon their customers' satisfaction and well-being.
-Most Ajax owners took advantage of this move, and "unconverted" Ajax cars are quite rare today.
+In this way, Nash Motors showed high value for its customers' satisfaction and well-being.
+Most Ajax owners took advantage of this move, and "unconverted" Ajax cars are rare today.

 Acquisition of LaFayette

-Nash was the principal stockholder in LaFayette Motors, a company started in Indianapolis, Indiana, in 1920, and later moved to Milwaukee, Wisconsin, and the producer of a large, powerful, and expensive luxury car.
-Other major stockholders were Charles W. Nash and his friends and business associates.
-The LaFayette cars did not sell well.
+Nash was the principal stockholder in LaFayette Motors, a company started in Indianapolis, Indiana in 1920.
+It later moved to Milwaukee, Wisconsin, and became the producer of a large, powerful, and expensive luxury car.
+Other significant stockholders were Charles W. Nash and his friends and business associates.
+However, the LaFayette cars did not sell well.

 In 1924, Nash absorbed LaFayette and converted its plant to produce Ajax automobiles.
 The LaFayette marque was reintroduced in 1934 as a lower-priced companion to Nash.
 LaFayette ceased to be an independent marque with the introduction of the 1937 models.
-From 1937 through 1940, the Nash LaFayette was the lowest-priced model and it was replaced by the new unibody Nash 600 for the 1941 model year.
+From 1937 through 1940, the Nash LaFayette was the lowest-priced model, replaced by the new unibody Nash 600 for the 1941 model year.